Choosing Your Zills

 Professional Zills

-Professional grade zills are usually a thicker brass and a better degree of craftmanship and balance.
-These zills will have a much longer sustain and a crisper, more consistent ring than less expensive zills.
-The zills shown here are an etched pattern zill, but are also available in a plain cymbal without the etched motif.
+These professional grade zills are of a higher quality brass and a better degree of craftmanship and balance.
+These are our more popular finger cymbals for the serious dancer.
+These zills will have a much longer sustain and a crisper, more consistent ring than less expensive finger cymbals.
+The zills shown here are an etched pattern, but are also available in a plain cymbal without the etched motif.
 These zills are approximately 2 1/2" in diameter.

 Won't play?